 Figure 3: Sieve sampling images.

-Figure 3a shows the Bennett pump; figure 3b indicates a suggested 100 L sampling layout (note 20 L buckets were used in this case); figure 3c shows the sieve set up with high collar over the sieve to prevent sample overflow; figure 3d demonstrates moving of sieve apparatus onto the next bucket.
+Figure 3a shows the Bennett pump; Figure 3b indicates a suggested 100 L sampling layout (note 20 L buckets were used in this case); Figure 3c shows the sieve set up with the 250 μ M net on top of 150 μ M, on top of 63 μ M net.

-3.5 PRESSURISED FIELD FILTERING METHOD
+3.5 PRESSURISED FIELD FILTERING METHOD (MICROBIAL SAMPLES)

 Pressurised field filtering aims to collect a representative groundwater sample of the microbial diversity.
-In addition, ESR are currently investigating the potential for field filtration for protozoa assessment.
-Pressure filtration involves using compressed air to force large volumes (>20 L) of water from a pressure pot through a filter housing sequentially containing a 1.2 μM and 0.22 μM filter papers.
+Pressure filtration involves using compressed air to force large volumes (>20 L) of water from a pressure pot through a filter housing sequentially containing a 1.2 μ M and 0.22 μ M filter papers.
 The residue on the filter paper is what is submitted for microbial diversity analysis.

-This method uses high pressure air (~35 psi) safety glasses and PPE must be worn.
+This method uses high pressure air (~35 psi).
+Safety glasses and sterile PPE must be worn.
 Compressor should be used as per manufacturer's instructions.